selecteth/HaishinKit.swift/HaishinKit/Sources/Docs.docc/index.md

 This is the main module.
 It is mainly responsible for video and audio mixing, and provides a common interface.

 ## 🎨 Features
-### Session
 This is an API that consolidates the connection handling of RTMP and SRT into a unified interface.
 It encapsulates retry logic and best practices for establishing connections

+### Prerequisites
 ```swift
 import HaishinKit
 import RTMPHaishinKit